 Where cravings drives search for recipes and the creation of delicious homemade food

-As to which version is best... depends if you like a slight hint of corn taste (version 2) in the dough or not (version 1).
-I would go with version 1 because I don't what else to make with corn flour.
+As to which version is best... depends if you like a slight hint of corn taste (version 2) in the dough or not (version 1 & 3).
+I personally like version 3.

 Adapted fromWanderlust Kitchen